cosc2336-ds-alg/assg00/README.md

 repository.

 Open the Git section in VSCode.
 You will see that the 3 files you modified are now listed as changed in your repository.
-Perform an `add all` changes to add all of these 3 file changes to the commit you are creating.
-Once the files are added to the commit, write a commit message and then select the checkmark to commit these changes to your current `feedback` branch.
+Perform a `stage all changes` to add all of these 3 file changes to the commit you are creating.
+Once the files are staged for the commit, write a commit message and then select the checkmark to commit these changes to your current `feedback` branch.
 Try and always use good commit messages.
 Read the following:
 [Git Commit Messages Guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53)